tjanczuk/wtc/README.md

 ## Stripe webhook

-This compiler provides a simple way of creating secure [Stripe webhooks](https://stripe.com/docs/webhooks) which supports handling all Stripe events using a convenient programming model.
+This compiler provides a simple way of creating secure [Stripe webhooks](https://stripe.com/docs/webhooks) which support handling all Stripe events using a convenient programming model.

 Webtask script: